CarineIzere/Portfolio1/README.md

 ## by carine Izere
 ## Description
-This is my first portfolio in Moringa School 2018 https://carineizere.github.io/Portfolio1/ These instructions will get you a copy of the project up and running on your local machine for development and testing purposes
+This is my first portfolio in Moringa School 2018 https://carineizere.github.io/Portfolio1/ These instructions will get you a copy of the project up and running on your local machine for development and testing purposes access this project on GITHUB at https://github.com/CarineIzere/Portfolio1

 ## Prerequisites:
 things you need to install the software and how to install them